IRISS Self Registration

 Resources for Researchers

-CREBA, a multi-disciplinary committee with members from both rural and urban communities across the province, is designated under the Health Information Act.
+The CHC is a multi-disciplinary committee with members from both rural and urban communities across the province.
+HREBA, the board under which CHC functions, is designated under the Health Information Act.
 It is constituted in accordance with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans (TCPS2) and is committed to adherence with this statement.
 Information about the TCPS2 and other related issues can be found at the Interagency Advisory Panel of Research Ethics (PRE), a body of external experts created to advise on the evolution, interpretation, implementation and educational needs of the TCPS2.

 - Five Webinars to help you Understand IRISS Processes